nakamorg/rei-node-package/README.md

 [![build Actions Status](https://github.com/nakamorg/rei-node-package/actions/workflows/build.yml/badge.svg)](https://github.com/nakamorg/rei-node-package/actions)  [![publish Actions Status](https://github.com/nakamorg/rei-node-package/actions/workflows/publish.yml/badge.svg)](https://github.com/nakamorg/rei-node-package/actions)

-This is rei (example) node package, it's companion to the [Node Packages - Unit Tests and Github Actions](https://github.com/nakamorg/blogs/issues/2) blog issue.
-It is to demonstrate how to use and publish to github npm packages but these techniques can be used for other package registries with some changes.
+This is rei (example) node package, it's companion to the [Node Packages - Unit Tests and Github Actions](https://github.com/nakamorg/blogs/issues/2) blog issue to demonstrate how to use and publish to github npm packages but these techniques can be used for other package registries with some changes.

 ## Install